venits/react-instagram-photo-picker/README.md

 ```
 *Available methods:*
 1. showDialog()
 2. hideDialog()
 3. getInstagramImages()

 ## Summary

-I hope that you will find this module useful and also if you have any problems or questions please let me know I will be more than happy to help you :)
+I hope that you will find this module useful, also if you have any problems or questions please let me know, I will be more than happy to help you :)

 My email: tomasz.przybyl.it@gmail.com